 If you're interested in focusing your accounting aspirations, you can choose a concentration within your master's program.
 Like the master's in accounting, each of these concentration programs help students meet the 150-credit-hour requirement needed to sit for the Certified Public Accountant exam in most states, as well as the Certified Management Accountant and Certified Fraud Examiner certification exams.

-A concentration in management accounting is a good option if you're interested in working in and leading the accounting division of a business, nonprofit or government agency rather than as a CPA.
+A management accounting degree is a good option if you're interested in working in and leading the accounting division of a business, non-profit or government agency rather than as a CPA.
 Instead of preparing tax documents, management accountants more often work as controllers to manage an organization's books, including accounts payable and receivable, payroll and more.
 The concentration courses will help you prepare to manage an organization's accounting department and prepare financial statements for senior management.
 This can also help you prepare to sit for the CMA exam.

 Specialize with a Concentration in Auditing

 Auditors examine financial records and statements to determine the accuracy and validity of information.
 They check for wrong-doing and fraud and ensure compliance with tax laws.
 They work with individuals, companies and government agencies.

 You can capitalize on this growing need by earning an online master's in auditing.
 This specialized degree can increase your chances of landing the auditing job you want by learning about the Sarbanes-Oxley Act of 2002 – the federal law that set new or expanded requirements for all U.S. public company boards, management and public accounting firms – and what steps companies must take to comply with these requirements.
 You’ll also use the latest technologies to solve common auditing challenges.

 With a master’s in auditing online, you’ll strengthen your ability to succeed in middle and senior management positions and improve your advancement potential by helping corporations meet the demand for greater transparency in financial reporting.
 You’ll also be able to develop growth strategies based on the company's goals.